-Continuing standardization (re-standardization) shall be maintained by performing four joint inspections with the "training standard" every three years.
+Continuing standardization (re-standardization) shall be maintained by performing four joint inspections with the TRAINING STANDARD every three years.
+FSIOs that do not standardize others shall complete restandardization at least every five years.

-Note: The field standardization and continuing standardization (re-standardization) criteria described in Step 4 is intended to provide a jurisdiction the flexibility to use their own regulation or ordinance.
+NOTE: The field standardization and continuing standardization (re-standardization) criteria described in Step 4 is intended to provide a jurisdiction the flexibility to use their own regulation or ordinance.
 In addition, the reference to using standardization procedures similar to the FDA Procedures for Standardization of Retail Food Inspection Training Officers, is intended to allow the jurisdiction the option to develop its own written protocol to ensure that personnel are trained and prepared to competently conduct inspections.
 Any written standardization protocol must include the five performance areas outlined above in Step 4.

 It is highly beneficial to use the FDA Food Code, standardization forms and procedures even when a jurisdiction has adopted modifications to the Food Code.
-Usually, regulatory differences can be noted and discussed during the exercises, thereby enhancing the knowledge, and understanding of the candidate.
+Usually, regulatory differences can be noted and discussed during the exercises, thereby enhancing the knowledge, and understanding of the CANDIDATE.
 The scoring and assessment tools presented in the FDA standardization procedures can be used without modification regardless of the Food Code enforced in a jurisdiction.
-The scoring and assessment tools are, however, specifically tied to the standardization inspection form and other assessment forms that are a part of the FDA procedures for standardizations.
+The scoring and assessment tools are, however, specifically tied to the standardization inspection form and other assessment forms that are a part of the FDA Procedures for Standardization.

 FDA's standardization procedures are based on a minimum of 8 inspections.
-However, to meet Standard 2, a minimum of 4 standardization inspections must be conducted.
+However, to meet Standard 2, a minimum of 4 STANDARDIZATION INSPECTIONS must be conducted.

-Jurisdictions that modify the limits of the standardization process by reducing the minimum number of inspections from 8 to 4 are cautioned that a redesign of the scoring assessment of the candidate's performance on the field inspections is required.
+Jurisdictions that modify the limits of the standardization process by reducing the minimum number of inspections from 8 to 4 are cautioned that a redesign of the scoring assessment of the CANDIDATE's performance on the field inspections is required.
 This sometimes proves to be a very difficult task.
-A jurisdiction must consider both the food safety expertise of its staff, as well as the availability of personnel versed in statistical analysis before it decides to modify the minimum number of standardization inspections.
-The jurisdiction's standardization procedures need to reflect a credible process and the scoring assessment should facilitate consistent evaluation of all candidates.
+A jurisdiction must consider both the food safety expertise of its staff, as well as the availability of personnel versed in statistical analysis before it decides to modify the minimum number of STANDARDIZATION INSPECTIONS.
+The jurisdiction's standardization procedures need to reflect a credible process and the scoring assessment should facilitate consistent evaluation of all CANDIDATES.

 The five performance areas target the behavioral elements of an inspection.
-The behavioral elements of an inspection are defined as the manner, approach and focus which targets the most important public health risk factors and communicates vital information about the inspection in a way that can be received, understood, and acted upon by retail food management.
+The behavioral elements of an inspection are defined as the manner, approach and focus which targets the most important public health RISK FACTORS and communicates vital information about the inspection in a way that can be received, understood, and acted upon by retail food management.
 The goal of standardization is to assess not only technical knowledge but also an inspector's ability to apply his or her knowledge in a way that ensures the time and resources spent within a facility offer maximum benefit to both the regulatory agency and the consuming public.
 Any customized standardization procedure must continue to meet these stated targets and goals.